jakob-schuster/restrander-vignette/README.md

 }
 ```

-These stats are useful, as they quantify the read orientations and artefact presence in the input data, as well as indicating how well Restrander performed.
+These statistics are useful, as they quantify the read orientations and artefact presence in the input data, as well as indicating how well Restrander performed.
 The stats are formatted as a json, and it's a good idea to pipe them out using `>` whenever you run Restrander:

 ```bash
 ./restrander/restrander \